plone/training/docs/voltoaddons/01-addon-basics.md

 know how to find, load, and potentially mutate (compress, transpile, minify, etc.) the files that represent the code and resources of Volto, the Volto project, and Volto add-ons.
-The base is provided by Razzle, with instructions for Webpack to transpile .js and .jsx files with Babel, load .less files, css, images, and svg files.
+The base is provided by Razzle, with instructions for Webpack to transpile .js and .jsx files with Babel, load .less files, CSS, images, and SVG files.
 For any other file type (for example, .scss, .ts, etc.) you'll have to enhance the Razzle configuration with the appropriate Webpack loader.

-Check if there's already a Razzle plugin, for example `.scss` support can be simply added by adding `scss` to the razzle.config.js `plugins` list.
+Check if there's already a Razzle plugin, for example `.scss` support can be simply added by adding `scss` to the `razzle.config.js` `plugins` list.

 To summarize: Volto runs as a Single Page Application packaged by Webpack, which uses loaders such as Babel (for ES6 js/jsx files) or a [less-loader] for